cdsmith/HMock/README.md

 ### Why do I need a Default instance for `mockMethod`?

-`mockMethod` and `mockLaxMethod` use the `Default` class from `data-default` to decide what to return when no other response is given for an expectation.
-If the method you are mocking has no `Default` instance for its return type, you can use `mockDefaultlessMethod` or `mockLaxDefaultlessMethod` instead.
+`mockMethod` uses the `Default` class from `data-default` to decide what to return when no other response is given for an expectation.
+If the method you are mocking has no `Default` instance for its return type, you can use `mockDefaultlessMethod` instead.
 In this case, if there's no response specified, the method will return `undefined`.

+This choice is made automatically if you derive the instances for `MockT` using Template Haskell.

 ### How do I mock multi-parameter type classes?